 Do you need a switchboard upgrade?
 Have you noticed any warning signs?
 Tripping fuses, flickering lights?

-It is better to pay attention to early warning signs before it effects the safety of your family.
+It is better to pay attention to early warning signs before it affects the safety of your family.

 7 Warning Signs you need a Switchboard Upgrade

 - Your appliances trip the circuit.
-Older switchboard are more likely to short circuit as they are not as power efficient.
-Also in our modern society we have many more appliances that overload the current circuits.
+Older switchboards are more likely to short circuit as they are not as power efficient.
+Also in our modern society, we have many more appliances that overload the current circuits.
 Old switchboards were not equipped to deal with so many modern appliances.
 Shorting circuits are dangerous and can cause electrical fires.

 - A burning Smell.
 If you notice a burning smell coming from your switchboard you may have an overloaded circuit or faulty wiring.
 This is very dangerous and you need to call your electrician immediately.